VIII. Pedia Sapiens: A New Genesis Future

 Burdyuzka, Vladimir, ed.
 The Future of Life and of Our Civilization.
 Berlin: Springer, 2006.
 The proceedings of a May 2005 conference held in Budapest, Hungary.
 Some 26 well-intentioned fellows plumb a cosmic context for our worldly fate in sections such as Life as a Space Phenomena, The Origin of Life, Conservation of Life, and Are We Alone?
 Papers range from “The Spread of Life Throughout the Cosmos” by Chandra Wickramasinghe, “Planetary Cosmogony” by Alexander Bagrov, Josip Kleczek’s “Energy in the Universe and Its Availability to Mankind,” “There are 6 Million Tons of Brain Matter in the World, Why do We Use It so Unwisely” by Boris Zakhariev, and onto Brian Marcotte’s “Eco-Ethics Must be the Main Science of the Future.”
 Of note is polymath Andrei Kirilyuk’s “Towards Sustainable Future by Transition to the Next Level Civilization,” which advances his “universal concept of dynamic complexity,” see his arXiv/physics for postings.
 But the brave effort languishes, as all such works, without an imagination of a greater discernable creation, a nested genesis, of which human and earth are a pivotal phenomenon.
 I read this as an “e-book” in the University of Massachusetts at Amherst library.
 As a result, a nascent evolutionary emergence to a super-organic noosphere just reaching its own knowledge and cognizance is also rarely considered.

 Calder, Nigel.
 Spaceships of the Mind.
 New York: Viking, 1978.
-From over two decades ago, the British science writer delves into the Copernican options of a moribund universe or one which innately grows in intelligence and galactic organization, facilitated by the creative activity of aware, intelligent beings.
+As I rewrite four decades in 2021, the British science communicator presciently considers the post-Copernican options of an alien, moribund universe or one which innately grows in cognizant knowledge and galactic organization by way of the cocreative activity of aware, intelligent beings.

 In talking with scientists about the human niche within the vast and ancient universe revealed by modern astronomy, I detected very different kinds of ‘intuitive feelings about nature.’
 Some saw us diminished: all we could do was try to snatch a little dignity in cultivating our planet, and draw a little pride and rationality from our understanding of the universe.
 Another feeling reflected strongly in this book, was that human beings had the collective knowledge and skill to start transforming the universe to their own purposes.
 (13)